voblarulit/project1/README.md

 They should however work just fine on any device that uses Ducky Script.
 These scripts range from harmless pranks to nefarious red team tools.
 For educational purposes only!

+# These payloads are all for Windows systems.
 **If you want to learn more about the code, most of these scripts are in powershell format here**

 https://github.com/beigeworm/Powershell-Tools-and-Toys